Sedimentation of 64 Particles#

 end

-Here we define the 5 no slip boundaries for all the box walls and let the 6th boundary free, to represent the top of the box.
+Here we define the 5 no slip boundaries for all the box walls and specify the 6th boundary to an outlet representing the top of the box.
 We refer the reader to the Boundary Conditions - CFD section on how those boundaries are defined.

 Note